MikkelBerggreen/ITU-Introduction-to-Machine-Learning/source/exercises/W5-models-and-least-squares/notebooks/gaze.md

 **B): <i class="fas fa-code"></i>** **Evaluate:** Calculate the *rmse* and distance errors as before and compare the two.
 Visualise errors like you did for the linear model.

 **C):** **Compare with linear results:**
-- <i class="fas fa-code"></i> Repeat the evaluation steps for the linear model, i.e. calculate the same metrics and plots.
+- {{ task-impl }} Repeat the evaluation steps for the linear model, i.e. calculate the same metrics and plots.
 Try to combine the plots for both models to make comparisons easier.
 - <i class="fas fa-pen"></i> Use distance means and variance to compare the performance of the linear and quadratic models.
 - <i class="fas fa-pen"></i> Which model is best in certain situations and why?
 Relate this to your knowledge of the problem domain (gaze estimation) and the general problem of choosing model complexity.